dynamo-pentester/CODSOFT_INTERN_TASK_2/README.md

 Thanks to the PyQt community for providing a powerful GUI framework.

 ## Customizing the Style
-You can customize the application's styling by modifying the included CSS file (styles.css).
+You can customize the application's styling by modifying the included CSS file (theme.css).

 ## Contact
 For questions or feedback, please contact: giveawaynino143@gmail.com